CBC Poetry Prize

 Entry Fee: None

-Description: A prize of $60,000 will be awarded annually to a book of nonfiction that advances and influences policy debates on social, political, economic, and/or cultural topics relevant to Canadians.
+Description: Titles must be published between October 1, 2024, and September 30, 2025.
+A prize of $60,000 CAD will be awarded annually to a book of nonfiction that advances and influences policy debates on social, political, economic, and/or cultural topics relevant to Canadians.
 It celebrates work that displays originality in several respects, including subject, approach, analysis, and voice, and which offers a thought-provoking contribution to an issue that impacts on both public consciousness and Canadian policymakers.
 The winning book combines new insights with a depth and breadth of research.
 The prize especially values work that brings public policy issues to the general reading public.
 The jurors will shortlist between three and five titles.
-Prizes of $5,000 will be awarded to each of the finalists.

 Details: https://www.writerstrust.com/awards/balsillie-prize-for-public-policy/guidelines/